llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 To synchronize an MDL architecture description with llvm TableGen descriptions, we’ve written a tool which scrapes information that the MDL compiler needs from Tablegen files.
 In the general case, it collects basic information about registers, register classes, operands, and instruction definitions, and it produces an “mdl” file which can be processed by the MDL compiler to sync an architecture description to the tablegen descriptions of instructions.

 For currently upstreamed targets that use Schedules or Itineraries, TdScan can also extract the whole architecture specification from the tablegen files, and produce an MDL description of the architecture.
 We’ve used this approach to prove out our llvm integration with upstreamed targets.
-The integration and testing of this is ongoing.
+This is fully tested, and passes all but around 190 tests (out of 93K+ tests) for all targets that use Schedules and/or Itineraries.
+Those "failures" are all either very minor scheduling differences or tests that check exact debug output.

 ### **Upstream Targets**

 In general, upstream targets have no compelling need for MDL descriptions - the existing Schedules and/or Itinerary descriptions are field tested.
 However, there are a few benefits to using an MDL description for existing targets.
-The primary benefit is that the MDL descriptions are typically quite a bit smaller, succinct, and (we believe) intuitive than the equivalent TableGen descriptions.
+The primary benefit is that the MDL descriptions are typically quite a bit smaller, succinct, and (we believe) more intuitive than the equivalent TableGen descriptions.

 <table>
   <tr>